Cap Penalties

 Kenyon Sadiq is the rookie TE1 of the 2026 class.
-The Oregon product went in the second round to the Jets, and the dynasty community immediately moved him up to 1.08 in Superflex rookie drafts.
+The Oregon product went 16th overall in the first round to the Jets, and the dynasty community immediately moved him up to 1.08 in Superflex rookie drafts.
 That is at least one full round too high.
 The talent is not the issue.
+The first-round draft capital is not the issue.
 The Jets are the issue.

 The player

-His college production at Oregon was solid, not spectacular.
-56 catches for 690 yards and seven touchdowns as a senior.
+His college production at Oregon was strong.
+51 catches for 560 yards and 8 touchdowns as a senior, second-team All-American.
 The route tree was limited, which is normal for college TEs.
 He ran mostly seams and short crossers and converted at a high rate on both.

 The blocking is a question.
 His pass-blocking grade was 60th percentile among draft-eligible TEs.
 The run-blocking grade was lower.
 He is not a true Y-tight-end who can play 90% of snaps.
 He is a move TE who needs to play the right role to produce.